 When Is the Right Time to Change Your Doctor Job?

-Deciding whether to stay in your current role or move on is one of the most significant career decisions you will face as a doctor.
-It is natural to experience periods of dissatisfaction or uncertainty, but knowing the difference between a temporary rough patch and a genuine signal that it is time for a change requires honest reflection.
-This guide explores the common signs, timing considerations, and practical steps involved in making a well-considered career move.
+Deciding whether to stay in your current role or move on is one of the harder calls you will face in your career.
+Dissatisfaction comes and goes in any job, but knowing the difference between a rough stretch and a genuine signal that it is time to move takes honest self-assessment.
+This guide covers the common signs, timing considerations, and practical steps involved in making a well-managed career transition.

 Recognising the Signs